 Despite the fact that it is now viewed as a great film, Taxi No. 9211 happens to be one of the most underrated films of Nana’s career.

-In the film, which also stars John Abraham, Nana plays the role as a poor yet self respecting taxi driver who is not willing to take shit from anybody.
-The film follows the life of John and Nana as a taxi drive turns their lives around.
+In the film, which also stars John Abraham, Nana plays the role of a poor yet self-respecting taxi driver who is not willing to take shit from anybody.
+The film follows the life of John and Nana as a taxi driver turns their lives around.

 They both are hot headed personalities and everything starts going south for both men.
 But the film meets a satisfactory end, making this film a worthwhile entertainment.